 Dog dental or gum issues

-Lift up Pup’s lip and look at his gums.
-Red, bleeding gums are an obvious sign of trouble.
-So is brown gunk buildup on teeth – tartar.
+You will want to start by lifting up your pet’s lip and looking at their gums.
+We do this regularly, about three to four times a week.
+Anytime you see red, bleeding gums it is an obvious sign of trouble.
+As is brown gunk buildup on teeth – tartar.

 Like people, this is periodontal disease.
 And it’s painful!!
 It can also cause bacterial infections or worse.
 Heart, liver, or kidney damage can happen.